Recommended Lodging Locations

 Formed in Cupertino in 1965, the group has toured with surf music icons Jan and Dean and the Beach Boys, and served as the “celebrity house band” at Disneyland for an unprecedented 15 years, 1975-1990.
 Papa’s 1975 Top 40 hit “Be True To Your School” reached No. 1 in California.
 Their ground breaking CD “California Project” (1985) exploded onto the Billboard Hot 100 Chart at no. 17 and earned the band their second Gold Record and a Grammy Nomination.

 Today, Papa Doo Run Run still averages about 100 dates a year, worldwide.
-Their act encompasses all the great Classic Rock hits of the 60s and 70s, with a special emphasis on their award winning re-creation of the hits of the Beach Boys.
+Their act encompasses all the great Classic Rock hits of the 60's and 70's, with a special emphasis on their award winning re-creation of the hits of the Beach Boys.
 Their best kept secret...
-Papa Doo Run Run is who the Beach Boys call when they need someone to fill in for their band.
+Papa Doo Run Run is who the Beach Boys call when they need someone to fill in in their band.

 Please limit blanket size to 3x5 feet per person, about the size of a beach towel.
 Only low-back chairs are allowed; high-back chairs will be required to move to the back of the beach area.
 Please allow others space and a good view.